DaxStudio/DaxStudio/docs/CommentScriptSpecs.md

 the actual result set — including a single value or a single column — use `ASSERT TABLE` (see below), which compares the query output against inline expected rows or a baseline `CSV/TXT/MD/PARQUET` file.
 Assertions are especially useful in a command-line scenario where batches of these can be run.

+Instead of a literal, the right-hand side may be a **baseline** captured earlier in the script — which is how you assert that an optimised query is *no slower* than the original rather than faster than a hard-coded number.
+See [Baseline](#baseline) below, or [`PREVIOUS`](#previous) for the shorthand that compares against the preceding query without naming anything.

+The performance metrics come from the Server Timings trace.
+Both DAX Studio and `dscmd` start that trace automatically when a script contains a performance assertion, so no explicit `--> TRACE SERVERTIMINGS ON` is required.
+If the trace cannot be started, each performance assertion reports an **error** ("metric not captured") rather than silently passing.

 ## Assert Table
 ```